yl2vq/Banknote-Authentication/README.md

+# STAT 5330 Data Mining Final Project #

 Classification of authentic and fake banknote using Machine Learning